Licensed in OR, ID, AZ

-Having lived throughout Oregon, Scott brings his customers over forty years’ experience in mortgage and commercial lending, and real estate appraisal, and more than thirty-five years of real estate brokerage services.
-Although Scott has handled, as a lender and as a real estate broker, varied business, commercial and residential transactions and relationships, his primary focus has been on agricultural real estate.
+Having lived throughout Oregon, Scott brings his customers over forty years of experience in mortgage and commercial lending, real estate appraisal, and more than thirty-five years of experience in real estate brokerage services.
+Although Scott has handled varied business, commercial and residential transactions, and relationships, both as a lender and as a real estate broker, his primary focus has been on agricultural real estate.
 Having serviced the agricultural portfolios for several of Oregon’s banks, Scott is familiar with most agricultural enterprises common to Eastern Oregon, Eastern Washington, Southwest Idaho, Northern California, and Nevada and is working with Fay Ranches, Inc. to expand its market presence into Arizona.

 Scott founded Western Ranch Management and Realty, Inc. in 1997.
-Since then, he has provided real estate acquisition, disposition and consulting services throughout the northwest intermountain region.
-Scott has also served as vice president and special credits officer at Columbia Bank, as an agricultural representative for US Bank, and as an agribusiness representative for First Interstate Bank.
-Scott has sold ranches in Oregon, Idaho, California, Nevada and Arizona, often assisting his clients in completing complex IRC 1031 tax-deferred exchanges.
-Scott specializes in working cattle ranches and has handled all types of farm, ranch and recreational properties.
+Since then, he has provided real estate acquisition, disposition, and consulting services throughout the northwest intermountain region.
+Scott has also served as vice president and special credits officer at Columbia Bank, as vice president and agricultural representative for US Bank, and as an agribusiness representative for First Interstate Bank.
+Scott has sold ranches in Oregon, Idaho, California, Nevada, and Arizona, often assisting his clients in completing complex IRC 1031 tax-deferred exchanges.
+Scott specializes in working cattle ranches and has handled all types of farm, ranch, and recreational properties.
 Scott is the Managing Principal Broker for Fay’s Oregon office and the Designated Broker for Fay’s Arizona office.

-Scott currently lives in Redmond, Oregon where, when not assisting his clients, he enjoys spending time with his family, his Christian faith, riding horses, fishing, hunting, and just being in the great outdoors.
+Scott currently lives in Redmond, Oregon, and Tucson, Arizona, where, when not assisting his clients, he enjoys spending time with his family, his Christian faith, riding horses, fishing, hunting, and just being in the great outdoors.
 Scott doesn’t just know rural real estate—he lives it!

 Testimonials for Scott Hawes